norton120/pirate_baby/content/posts/caffeine.md

 This overloading act has similar effects as any form of debt.
 By taking possession of energy and alertness that does not belong to present-day you (but is the rightful property of a future version of yourself), you make the assumption that future you will have ample energy and rest to spare.
 Sadly this is rarely the case; sometimes we can steal back rest on weekends or crash for a day after a hard-burn, but more  often than not, the future version of us is _also_ amassing debt in the form of late nights and lattes.
 The cyclical levying of energy tax on our future selves accrues interest, as we are not _actually_ performing at peak during those stolen hours.
 We _are_ tired, even if we have fooled our bodies' analytics into thinking otherwise.
 Our ability to reason and execute is compromised at a biological level - that is the reason our adenosine fuel gauge was installed in the first place.
 So each day we wake, burdened with the debt assigned by past-us and the sub-par work produced by a compromised mind and body, and we double down with more shots in our venti red eye.

 Debt can be a strategic tool in moments when it is legitimately viable that future you _will_ have significantly more resources than current you.
 A business with massive (recoverable) accounts receivables but little cash-on-hand can leverage debt to bridge the gap.
 But as a sea of failed zero-rate startups learned the hard way, accruing debt against "likely future success" is a dangerous game.
+Food for though

 *<sub>yes, technically caffeine acts as a mild stimulant in addition to the aforementioned fatigue-blocking properties.
 While not totally inconsequential, there are plenty of other mild stimulants that draw comparatively little interest: we don't see the world consuming 1.2 tons of ginseng or yerba mate a year, and there's a reason for that.</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MTYxODY2NjUsNzUzMjg0ODMxLC0yOD
+eyJoaXN0b3J5IjpbLTYyOTgzMDE3Myw3NTMyODQ4MzEsLTI4ND
-QwODI3MzksLTEyMjIxMjk4NywxMjc4NjE3MzgyLDIwOTgzMTcw
+A4MjczOSwtMTIyMjEyOTg3LDEyNzg2MTczODIsMjA5ODMxNzA1
-NTcsLTIwMzM1MTAyMCwtMTYxNDAzOTI5NywtMzYxNjM1MDUxLC
+NywtMjAzMzUxMDIwLC0xNjE0MDM5Mjk3LC0zNjE2MzUwNTEsLT
-0zNTEyOTMzNTBdfQ==
+M1MTI5MzM1MF19
 -->